Myelodysplastic Syndrome Workup

 Significant changes are found in the blood counts and morphology of patients with MDS.
 The peripheral blood count may show a single cytopenia (anemia, thrombocytopenia, or neutropenia) in the early phase or bicytopenia (2 deficient cell lines) or pancytopenia (3 deficient cell lines) in later stages.

 Anemia varies in degree from mild to severe.
-It is usually macrocytic (mean cell volume of >100 fL) with oval-shaped RBCs (macro-ovalocytes).
+It is usually macrocytic (mean cell volume of >100 fL) with red blood cells (RBCs) that are oval-shaped (macro-ovalocytes).
 It is usually dimorphic (2 or more populations), with a normal or a hypochromic microcytic population (RARS) coexisting with the macrocytes.
 Punctate basophilia is observed in RBCs.

 Neutropenia may vary from mild to severe.
 Morphologic abnormalities are often observed in the granulocytes.
 These can include bilobed or unsegmented nuclei (pseudo–Pelger-Huet abnormality) or hypersegmentation on the nuclei (6-7 lobes) similar to megaloblastic diseases.